arineng/arin_template_processor/README.md

 ![Figure 1](./etc/OSTP.png)

-To use the TP, you send an email message containing a completed, supported ARIN template (see the **Supported Templates** section) to a configured mailbox.
+To use the TP, you send an email message containing a completed, supported ARIN template (see **Appendix A: Supported Templates**) to a configured mailbox.
 The TP polls that mailbox every minute for new messages and then interacts with Reg-RWS to process those messages.
 The TP then sends success/failure email messages to your mailbox.
 For email messages that contain unsupported templates or are malformed (for example, that contain a bad `From` address), the TP simply logs the details of those messages for you to review.

 This document next describes how to build, run, and further develop the TP software.